Many students spend all their time leading up to exams creating beautiful sets of notes.

 3. Where are they based?

-The author needs to be an experienced teacher who is familiar with your curriculum.
+It makes a difference if the author is an experienced teacher who is familiar with your curriculum.

-What if you can’t access any sample/past exam papers?
+What if you can’t access any past papers and study guides?

 Step 2.
-Tackle one exam paper in small chunks
+Tackle one exam paper at a time in small chunks

-Then you need to commit to doing the practice exam you’ve just selected.
+Then, you need to commit to making a start on the practice exam you’ve just selected.

 Here’s what you’ll need: